mrsugitani/zabbix-module-hello-world/README.md

 <img width="1134" height="456" alt="Screenshot 2026-01-22 at 1 26 23 AM" src="https://github.com/user-attachments/assets/b641b51c-7503-498b-9a7f-0293442185d4" />

 ## Project Overview
-This module is a custom extension for the Zabbix frontend.
-Its primary purpose is to demonstrate the integration of a new functional page into the Zabbix UI framework.
-Tested with ZABBIX 7.4
+This repository provides a minimal “Hello World” example for Zabbix modules.

+The example code included here is written in PHP and is used purely for demonstration and web-based presentation purposes.

+Native Zabbix server modules themselves are implemented in C, as they are loaded directly into the Zabbix server process via the official module API.

+The goal of this project is to show the basic structure and concept of a Zabbix module, rather than to provide a full production-ready implementation.

+Tested with ZABBIX 7.4.

 ---